bstizzle/gigly/README.md

 14. Add a Nav bar to the top of every screen
 15. Search Button  for Artists Index and Projects Index
 16. You can only edit a project if it's yours
+17. Building out project artists -- How a project can have artists
+18. Add a "contact" button to a show page if you are not the current user but are signed in
+19. Add a picture column for artist in the migrations

 Still to do:
 1. Add a "completed" or "seeking_artist" column to projects via migration
 4. Styling (CSS)
-8. Add a "contact" button to a show page if you are not the current user but are signed in
-9. Building out project artists -- How a project can have artists

 Problems:

 Artist Side Deliverables:
 1. Allow an artist to accept or reject a job
-2. Add a picture column for artist in the migrations